Leidiland/trackanon/README.md

 ## What it does

-Offline pipeline that anonymizes video by **replacing** every person or a smaller subset — with a blurred fallback.
+Offline pipeline that anonymizes video by **replacing** every person, or a smaller subset, with a synthetic persona.
 Each individual is detected, identified against a **Known Person Library** (KPL) of real photos, and re-rendered as a fictional but consistent diffusion-generated appearance.
 The same person keeps the same fabricated look across occlusions, chunks, and re-runs.

 ## How it works